 Movement on the outside is not burglary or illegal.
 Therefore, this is not an alarm condition.
 In night alarm, on the other hand, this is much more interesting to be alerted about, as it may be an impending burglary.
 Therefore, there is a difference.

-However, we have chosen to have the external detectors flash when someone comes under them, even in intruder alarm mode.
+However, we have chosen to have the external detectors flash when someone comes under them, even in burglar alarm mode.
+During the day, the LEDs flash every 10 seconds, and when it is dark, they flash and light up for 10 seconds.

 No, it doesn't help.
 Although there is a delay in input, a message has already been sent to the siren and modem.
 And if no receipt from the main unit has been read in a short period of time, the alarm is sent out from the modem and the siren sounds the alarm.

-It depends on its use and will vary.
-If you are not notified of low battery then switch anyway after 5 years.
-It ensures that the batteries do not start leaking and thereby could destroy the devices.
+It will vary depending on the use of the alarm.
+If you do not receive a low battery message, change the battery after 5 years anyway.
+This ensures that the batteries do not start to leak and thereby destroy the devices.

 Yes.
 Use only high-quality alkaline batteries.
 Bad batteries can fail over time and in the cold.